ravirala/hello-world/README.md

 Hi Guys,

 Sri here, i love Data Science.
-I will be github to store my R scripts and make commits.
+I will be using github to store my R scripts and make commits.